challomark/challomark/README.md

 </div>

 # 👋🏾 Hey there, I'm Challo.
-## 🌱 Currently learning Software Engineering at ALX Africa aka Holberton School.
+## 🌱 Software Engineering student at ALX Africa aka Holberton School.
 ### 🧠 Let's GEEK OUT together!
 ### 👨🏾‍💻 Fun fact: I heard that anyone can learn how to code.
 All you need is GRIT.
 The goal is to improve everyday regardless! 😊